-Dash (DASH), originally known as Xcoin and Darkcoin, was launched as a fork of Litecoin – which is a fork of the Bitcoin protocol – in January 2014 by Evan Duffield to address Bitcoin’s purported flaws with it’s transaction times (115 TPS~2014) and privacy.
+Dash (DASH), originally known as Xcoin and Darkcoin, was launched as a fork of Litecoin – which is a fork of the Bitcoin protocol – in January 2014 by Evan Duffield to address Bitcoin’s purported flaws with transaction times and privacy.
 Dash was designed to protect the anonymity of its users with the X11 algorithm while delivering transactions at higher speeds using Masternodes.

 DASH is popular for it’s secure X11 algorithm and two popular features, InstantSend and PrivateSend.
 InstantSend allows users to transfer DASH without waiting for transactions to be confirmed on the DASH blockchain.
 PrivateSend enables users to obscure transactions by sending them in a special sequence that makes it difficult for any observers trying to trace DASH transactions.

 DASH uses a two-tier network, allowing its miners and Masternodes to run in tandem.
 One layer is powered by miners who compete to create new blocks and secure the blockchain.
 Miners preserve the DASH blockchain’s transaction history, while preventing double spending.

 The other layer is controlled by Masternodes, which are users on the network who take some of the functions of a miner by staking 1000 DASH.
 Masternodes help miners by ordering and verifying transactions

 One major difference between Dash and Bitcoin is that DASH has an average block time of 2.5 minutes (compared to 10 minutes) and miners only receive 45% of the DASH minted in each block (instead of 100% on Bitcoin).
 DASH utilizes the DASH utility token as one of the payment methods for fees on the DASH Network and it is used for staking in DASH’s Masternode system, allowing users to help secure the network in return for rewards.